jernejmarcic/oldSchool/Debate Club/PEGASUS.md

 	"If wou have nothing to hide, you have nothing to fear"

  - National security
- - Cathing terrorists
+ - Catching terrorists

 ### Against the use
- - A thret to democracy
+ - A threat to democracy
  - Threat to trust
  -